This post contains affiliate links, which means if you click a link I may receive a commission at no cost to you. All opinions are my own.

 Transportation in Portugal is so cheap that I went to Coimbra just to see a fancy old library.
 And they didn’t even allow pictures.
 You know that’s not like me as a picture-loving cheapskate.
 Whether you’re looking to spend your holiday exploring one city or the whole country, Portugal’s easy to get around.

-Second most common question I get asked: “Do they like Black people there?”
+Second most common question I get asked: “Do they like Black people in Portugal?”

 I didn’t stand out in Portugal like I did in Southeast Asia, because there are Black Portuguese people.
 In fact, it’s the first non-English speaking place I’ve been to where people assumed I was a local and spoke their language.
 Important note: I do not.
 I didn’t have any conversation on race with anyone to get the low-down on life in Portugal for Black people.
 But I never felt mistreated.
 And my Tinder matches were constantly buzzing.
 So I’ll call that a “Yes.*”